mbakhoff/crypto-template/readme.md

 * send the file, the HMAC and the PBKDF2 parameters (salt, iterations)

 On the receiver side:
-* calculate the key using the password and PBKDF2 parameters
+* calculate the key using the PBKDF2 parameters from the sender
 * calculate the HMAC from the file
 * check that the HMAC matches